Election Security Spotlight – Common Malicious Email Campaigns

 What you can do

 Election offices should prioritize training to help employees recognize malicious email campaigns.
 Training should emphasize employees not to open suspicious emails, click links contained in such emails, post sensitive information online, and never provide usernames, passwords, or personal information to any unsolicited request.
-After training employees, conduct organized phishing exercises to test and reinforce the concepts using services such as those provided by CIS or through DHS’s Phishing Campaign Assessment.
+After training employees, conduct organized phishing exercises to test and reinforce the concepts using services such as those provided through DHS’s Phishing Campaign Assessment.

 Election offices should also implement technical controls that include flagging emails from external sources with a warning banner.
 Additionally, offices can implement filters at the email gateway to sift out emails with known phishing indicators, such as malicious subject lines, and block suspicious links.
 Malicious email campaigns are sometimes successful so it is important to be prepared by adhering to the principle of least privilege.
 This ensures the repercussions from compromised accounts will be limited as users only have access to what they need for their job.